Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Is the Atlantis day pass worth it for families?

 Yes, for families with kids who love waterparks.
 Aquaventure is a full-day experience — slides, lazy river, wave pool, kids’ splash zone, and the marine habitat aquarium.
 It’s expensive ($350–$500+ for a family of 4 all-in) but eliminates the need to plan anything else.
-Book directly through Atlantis before you sail — it’s cheaper than through the cruise line and sells out.
+Book directly through Atlantis before you sail.

 Can you swim with pigs from Nassau?

 Yes, via a day trip to Exuma (the pigs are not in Nassau itself).
-Seaplane and boat tours depart from Nassau and combine the swimming pigs with snorkeling, nurse sharks, and starfish stops.
+Seaplane and boat tours depart from Nassau.
 It’s a long full day and requires 6+ hours of port time.
 Book well in advance — it sells out fast.

 What is the best beach in Nassau for families?